 Welfare and social sustainability

-The pandemic has increased the focus on social sustainability as urban development is pressured by the political unrest and economic uncertainty.
+Deteriorated geopolitical security, the pandemic and pulsating migration have increased focus focus on social sustainability as urban development is pressured by the political unrest and economic uncertainty.
 Government investments in the common welfare have explicit sustainability and climate transition requirements, where ” Building Back Better” has influenced European politics and is considered as the way forward after the pandemic.